Cheyenne

 Cost Of Living

-The cost of living index in Cheyenne, Wyoming is lower than the national average, making it a more affordable place to live compared to many other cities in the United States.
+The cost of living in Cheyenne is slightly below the national average, making it an affordable place to live.
+Housing costs are moderate, while healthcare and transportation expenses are also reasonable compared to other U.S. cities.

 Other